diogro/expressionVariance-manuscript/main.md

 \linenumbers
 Molecular phenotypes such as gene expression are powerful tools for understanding physiology, disease, and evolutionary adaptations.
 In this context, average trait values are usually the focus of investigation, while variation around the average is often considered a nuisance and treated as noise [@De_Jong2019-po].
-However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts],  can drive phenotypic variation [@Hansen2021-zo], the genetic architecture of variance itself can evolve [@Bruijning2020-bf].
+However, gene expression variance can be directly involved in determining fitness [@Fraser2004-sv; @Wang2011-ts], can drive phenotypic variation [@Hansen2021-zo], and the genetic architecture of variance itself can evolve [@Bruijning2020-bf].
 This suggest that studying gene expression variance as a bona fide trait, its genetic architecture, and the evolutionary mechanisms shaping and maintaining gene-specific patterns of variance has the potential to further our understanding of complex traits and disease [@Li2010-qs; @Mar2011-dr; @Hagai2018-fu].

 Variability is ubiquitous in nature and is, alongside robustness, a fundamental feature of most complex systems.